-Whatever the reason maybe behind you getting a permanent tattoo carved under your skin, one thing is for sure, you never remain equally passionate for the tattoo for your entire life.
-This is human nature, you always get fed up of monotony and want to change thing in life.
+Whatever the reason maybe behind you getting a permanent tattoo carved under your skin, one thing is for sure, you will never remain equally passionate for the tattoo for your entire life.
+This is human nature, you always get fed up of monotony and require a change.
 Same is the case with tattoos, there comes a time when you want to get rid of a permanent tattoo that you were once very eager for.

 The two commonly used tattoo removing techniques include Salabrasion and Laser Tattoo Removal.
 Salabrasion is a traditional tattoo removing technique which involves injecting a salt and water mixture into the skin from where a tattoo is to be eliminated.
 The skin is then rubbed aggressively using an abrasive device, such as a solid wooden block wrapped in gauze.
 Abrasion is done until the skin containing tattoo pigment has been removed.
-Laser tattoo removing on the other hand involves breaking the tattoo ink into micro particles using high intensity laser beams.
+Laser tattoo removal, on the other hand, involves breaking the tattoo ink into micro-particles, using high-intensity laser beams.
 The broken tattoo pigment is then absorbed by the body’s immune system and ultimately flushed out of the body.

 Reaching the tattoo pigment in the inner layers of skin using Salabrasion is obviously more painful as compared to the Laser Tattoo Removal, which uses pulsating beams of light to break the tattoo ink without damaging the epidermis (the top most layer of skin).
-So whether you are planning to undergo Tattoo Removal Dubai or anywhere else in the world, it is always recommended to opt for Laser tattoo removal, because it is a virtually painless and bloodless tattoo removing technique.
+So, whether you are planning to undergo Tattoo Removal Dubai or anywhere else in the world, it is always recommended to opt for Laser tattoo removal, because it is virtually painless tattoo removal technique.
 Furthermore, consult a laser specialist or a board certified dermatologist to avoid any complication or side effect associated with laser tattoo removal.